Frank-spark/Spark-Strategic-/README.md

 > Spark Robotic builds the machines that make tomorrow work.
 While others prompt AI, we build the physical layer that it runs on.
 ```

-* A `.md` file download
-* A GitHub repo scaffold with this as the default `README.md`
-* A slide deck or internal strategy doc version

-DONE.